wxsd-sales/alarm-alert-macro/README.md

 # Alarm Alert Macro

-This Macro monitors T3 alarm events on Webex Devices and once an alarm has been detected, it ends all active calls and then displays a web page based notification on the Webex Device.
-This is useful for providing a visual aid to people in the vicinity which may have hearing impairments and by ending the call, we can force reluctent people to leave the building.
+Webex Devices are able to listen for the sound of T3 Alarms in a building or room and can trigger an event which we are able to monitor via the device APIs.
+This Macro demostrates how to do this and once an alarm event has been triggered, it ends all active calls and then displays a notification on the Webex Device.
+If this device is running in Kiosk Mode, it will change the Kiosk URL to the alert URL and restore it after the alarm event is over.

+Providing a visual alert on the Webex Device enables us to notify people in the vicinity which may have hearing impairments and cannot hear the buildings alarm.
+Also by ending any calls, we can encourage those who may be reluctent to leave the building while on a call.

 ## Notification on the main display